-Despite positive initiatives, some including renewed investment by central and local authorities. shortcomings remain.
+Despite some positive initiatives, including renewed investment by central and local authorities. serious shortcomings remain.
 These shortcomings include poor access to basic services and economic opportunities, multiple threats to social cohesion, weak inclusion of and participation from youth and women traders, influences from neighboring countries, and diverse and contradictory communications and consultation channels.